nalkat/universe/README.md

 - **Catalog search** – A search box filters the hierarchy by name or summary, helping you jump directly to the systems, planets, or citizens you're interested in without manually expanding each branch.
+- **Async catalog loading** – Catalog requests now run in the background with inline status updates, eliminating GUI freezes when fetching massive universes or when the PHP CLI emits diagnostic output alongside JSON.

 ## Matter and ecology scaffolding